asyncgui/asyncgui/sphinx/intro.rst

 And Curio_, which seems to have had a big influence on Trio, though it now only accepts bug fixes.

 They may be different each other but all of them have in common is that they are not suitable for GUI programs.
-I'm not saying "Having a GUI library and an async library coexist in the same thread is problematic due to their individual event loops".
+I'm not saying "Having a GUI library and an async library coexist in the same thread is problematic due to their individual main loops".
-In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries, PyGame_ doesn't even own an event loop and expects the user to implement one so you could do that by putting an ``await asyncio.sleep()`` inside an event loop [#pygame_with_asyncio]_, :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
+In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries, PyGame_ doesn't even own a main loop and expects the user to implement one so you could do that by putting an ``await asyncio.sleep()`` inside a main loop [#pygame_with_asyncio]_, :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
-Even if none of them are your options, Trio has `special mode`_ that makes it run without interfering with other event loop.
+Even if none of them are your options, Trio has `special mode`_ that makes it run without interfering with other main loop.
 Therefore, I think it's safe to say that the coexisting problem has been already solved.

 Then why do I say "they are not suitable for GUI programs"?